-Grief is a normal response to the loss of a loved one, involving a range of emotions, such as disbelief, despair, guilt, anger, and helplessness.
-Even so, siblings are sometimes called "forgotten mourners" because their grief is overshadowed by that of other family members, including the deceased sibling's parents, spouse, or children.
+Grief, which usually involves a range of emotions, such as disbelief, despair, guilt, anger, and helplessness, is a normal response to the loss of a brother or sister.
+However, adult siblings are sometimes called "forgotten mourners" because their grief is often overshadowed by that of other family members, such as the person’s parents, spouse, or children.

 The loss of a long-term relationship.
-Siblings are often deeply connected with each other, having been present in each others' lives through the ups and downs.
-As a result, the death of a sibling may represent the loss of a friend, protector, and/or confidant with whom you share many memories.
-You may grieve the loss of your past relationship, as well as the role that your brother or sister might have played in your future.
+Siblings are often deeply connected with each other, having been present in each other’s lives through all of their ups and downs.
+As a result, the death of a sibling may represent the loss of a friend, protector, and confidant with whom you share many memories.
+You may grieve the loss of your past relationship, as well as the role you pictured your brother or sister playing in your future.

 Guilt.
 Sibling relationships can be complicated, with love and affection existing alongside rivalry, jealousy, and arguments.
 You may feel guilty about things you once said or did, or you may regret that you did not maintain a closer relationship.
-In addition, you may replay "what if" and "if only" scenarios in your thoughts.
-Or you may experience "survivor guilt," questioning why you have been spared, unlike your sibling.
+In addition, you may replay "what if" and "if only" scenarios in your mind.
+Or you may experience "survivor guilt," questioning why you were spared, unlike your sibling.
 Learn more about coping with guilt .

 Tips for coping with the loss of a sibling